fossnik/React-WebApp-Finance/README.md

 ## JavaScript Frameworks
 ### [Node.js](https://www.nodejs.org)
 `Node.JS` is a cross-platform JavaScript run-time environment that executes JS code server-side.
-I elected to build a project around the Node.js framework because it is versatile and extremely popular, being supported by a large open-source community, and is presently one of the hottest technologies in the web development universe.
+I elected to build a project around the Node.js framework because it is versatile and extremely popular, with a vast repository of web-dev packages supported by a thriving open-source community.
+All this accounts for why Node.js presently one of the hottest technologies in the web development universe.

 ### [Express.js](https://www.reactjs.org)
 `Express.js` is a minimalist Node.js framework for web applications.
 It is used here for serving JSON objects at the API endpoints.

 ### [React.js](https://www.reactjs.org)
 `React.js` is a JavaScript library for creating responsive user interfaces.
-Built atop the Node package system, React implements a design paradigm of discrete so-called 'compositable components' to aid development of robust web applications that avoid the pitfalls unwieldy monolithic and tightly-coupled codebases that rapidly become unmanageable.
-React also avails the `JSX syntax`, which conveniently resembles the structure of HTML while allowing developers to eschew the excessive verbosity of plain JavaScript.
+Built atop the Node package system, React implements a design paradigm of discrete so-called 'compositable components' to streamline development of elegant web applications that avoid the pitfalls of unwieldy, monolithic and tightly-coupled codebases that rapidly become unmanageable.
+React also avails the `JSX syntax`, which conveniently resembles the structure of HTML while allowing developers to eschew the syntactic verbosity of plain JavaScript.

 ## Web Scraping
 ### [Selenium](https://www.seleniumhq.org)
-The actual web-scraping is achieved with the `Selenium` web browser automation framework, which makes it possible to interact with dynamic websites in a programmatic (and highly versatile) manner.
+The actual web-scraping is achieved with the <code>Selenium</code> web browser automation framework, which makes it possible to interact with (and retrieve data from) web resources through various programmatic methods.
 A scraper I created in Java to fetch data from the dynamic contents of the [yahoo finance](https://finance.yahoo.com/cryptocurrencies) page is available in this [separate web-scraper project](https://www.github.com/fossnik/SeleniumScraper), which implements the Chrome WebDriver.

 ### [YahooFinance](finance.yahoo.com)
 `Yahoo!
-Finance` is a free web service and portfolio management resource from which the contents of the SQLite database are derived.
+Finance` is a free web resource and financial portfolio service from which the contents of the SQLite database are derived.
 It is public and reliable, although the implementation has tended to mutate on occasion. `finance.yahoo.com/cryptocurrencies`

 ## Database
 ### [SQLite](https://www.sqlite.org)